Covering space theory for directed topology: Directed topology

 \begin{prop}[{\cite[Proposition 5.8]{krishnan:convenient}}] The forgetful functor

 is topological. \end{prop}

 In particular, $U$ creates limits and colimits by \cite[Proposition 7.3.8]{borceux:2}, and $\STREAMS$ is hence complete and cocomplete.

 \begin{defn} Fix a stream $X$.
-A stream $A$ is a \textit{substream} of $X$ if inclusion defines a stream map $\iota:A\hookrightarrow X$ and each stream map $f$ whose image lies in $A$ corestricts to a dotted stream map making commute the diagram
+A stream $A$ is a \textit{substream} of $X$ if inclusion defines a stream map $\iota:A\hookrightarrow X$ and each stream map $f$ whose image lies in $A$ corestricts to a dotted stream map making the following diagram commute.